QuantumBind-RBFE: Accurate Relative Binding Free Energy Calculations Using Neural Network Potentials: Supporting Information

 \subsection{Evaluating the accuracy of calculations}

-We analyzed the percentage of predictions that meet absolute error thresholds below 1 kcal/mol and 2 kcal/mol to evaluate how well AceForce 1.0 minimizes outliers in comparison to the other described methods.
+We analyzed the percentage of predictions that meet absolute error thresholds below 1 kcal/mol and 2 kcal/mol to evaluate how well AceFF 1.0 minimizes outliers in comparison to the other described methods.
 Table \ref{tab:MAE_pct_table} presents the percentage of values for each method across different protein targets within these thresholds, providing insight into the models' accuracy.
-At the 2 kcal/mol threshold, AceForce 1.0 calculations demonstrate competitive accuracy across most targets, with fewer outliers indicated by higher percentages within this error range.
-For example, on targets like BACE and P38, AceForce 1.0 generally outperforms GAFF2, demonstrating AceForce’s 1.0 capacity to maintain accuracy across diverse systems.
-Similar trends are observed for THROMBIN and TYK2, where AceForce 1.0 shows strong performance relative to the other methods.
-For predictions within at the 1 kcal/mol threshold, AceForce 1.0 remains competitive with OPLS4 and GAFF2.
-On CDK2, JNK1, and MCL1, AceForce 1.0 performs closely to OPLS4.
-Notably, on TYK2, AceForce achieves a higher percentage of values within the 1 kcal/mol range than either OPLS4 or GAFF2.
-Overall, while OPLS4 reaches the highest absolute accuracy on some individual targets, AceForce 1.0 provides robust, consistent performance across both error thresholds, achieving comparable or superior accuracy across a range of protein targets. \FloatBarrier
+At the 2 kcal/mol threshold, AceFF 1.0 calculations demonstrate competitive accuracy across most targets, with fewer outliers indicated by higher percentages within this error range.
+For example, on targets like BACE and P38, AceFF 1.0 generally outperforms GAFF2, demonstrating AceFF’s 1.0 capacity to maintain accuracy across diverse systems.
+Similar trends are observed for THROMBIN and TYK2, where AceFF 1.0 shows strong performance relative to the other methods.
+For predictions within at the 1 kcal/mol threshold, AceFF 1.0 remains competitive with OPLS4 and GAFF2.
+On CDK2, JNK1, and MCL1, AceFF 1.0 performs closely to OPLS4.
+Notably, on TYK2, AceFF achieves a higher percentage of values within the 1 kcal/mol range than either OPLS4 or GAFF2.
+Overall, while OPLS4 reaches the highest absolute accuracy on some individual targets, AceFF 1.0 provides robust, consistent performance across both error thresholds, achieving comparable or superior accuracy across a range of protein targets. \FloatBarrier